vppillai/timon/spec/project/README.md

 - UART mode :  here timon will act as a USB-UART bridge device
 - SPI mode  :  timon acts as a USB-SPI bridge in this mode
 - I2C mode  :  timon acts as a USB-I2C bridge in this mode.
+- PWM       :  use timon to generate a squarewave of desired frequency and duty cycle

 # Specification